sigmdel/supermini_esp32c3_sketches/README.md

 ## 3. PlatformIO Notes

-Because of the Arduino sketch naming constraints, the `main.cpp` file of a project is not stored in the `src` directory.
-To work around this change, a `src_dir` entry is added in the `platformio.ini` file to provide the name of the directory in which `main.cpp` is found.
-That will be the name of the Arduino sketch as shown here for the `01_pin_names` project.
+Because of the Arduino sketch naming constraints, the `main.cpp` file of a project is not stored in the default `src` directory.
+A `src_dir` entry in the `platformio.ini` configuration file provides the name of the directory in which `main.cpp` is found.
+That will be the name of the Arduino sketch as shown below for the `01_pin_names` project.

 ```ini
 [platformio]